-At a local level (up to 0.5 km), the landscape character would change by the introduction of built development with a subsequent loss of open countryside to the edge of existing settlement.
-The LCT 1:D landscape elements will therefore be effected as follows.
-The scale of the landscape will remain predominantly unchanged with the retention of the small-scale enclosure, gapped and fragmented hedgerow and small groups or individual mature trees.
-Topography will not be affected although views will be more restricted on a local level across and within the site and the surrounding fields.
-With careful development the landscape character can be reinforced with key features of hedgerows and individual trees retained and enhanced to strengthen the field pattern and sense of enclosure.
-However, there will inevitably be a loss of rural landscape on a local level that would be perceptible primarily within 0.5 km of the site.
+The LCT 3:C landscape elements will therefore be effected as follows.
+The scale of the landscape will remain predominantly unchanged with the retention of the vast majority of hedgerows and trees.
+Topography will not be affected and views will be somewhat more restricted on a very local level across and within the site.
+With careful development much of the high landscape quality can therefore be retained, however, there will inevitably be a loss of rural landscape on a local level that would be perceptible primarily within 0.5 km of the site.